 Inpatient Transfer Requests

-- Fax / Email: Fill out the Transfer Request Form and the signed Transfer Notification and Agreement Form, print them out and fax both forms to 619-543-8394 or email to TxCtr@health.ucsd.edu.
-See additional instructions below for transfers involving ECMO or acute neurological conditions.
+- Fax / Email: Fill out the Transfer Request Form and the signed Transfer Notification and Agreement Form, print them out and fax both forms to 619-543-8394 or email them to TxCtr@health.ucsd.edu.
+See additional instructions below for transfers involving ECMO, acute neurological conditions or lung and liver transplants.

 - Phone: Call the Transfer Center at 619-543-5709.
 If your form has already been faxed or emailed, we can work with you more efficiently to discuss clinical presentation, level of care required, and insurance considerations.